Nike-Inc/gimme-aws-creds/README.md

 gimme-aws-creds --action-configure
 ```

-You can also set up different Okta configuration profiles, this useful if you have multiple Okta accounts or environments you need credentials for.
+You can also set up different Okta configuration profiles, this is useful if you have multiple Okta accounts or environments you need credentials for.
 You can use the configuration wizard or run:

 ```bash
 gimme-aws-creds --action-configure --profile profileName